mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Applying a Proposal List

-The sections above defining each proposal type describe how each individual proposals is applied.
+The sections above defining each proposal type describe how each individual proposal is applied.
 When creating or processing a Commit, a client applies a list of proposals to the ratchet tree and GroupContext.
 The client MUST apply the proposals in the list in the following order: